Self-leveling underlayment. It sounds soooooo easy, doesn’t it?

 Self-leveling underlayment has a bright future

 Tile keeps getting bigger and bigger.
-Where a 12×12 (30cm x 30cm) used to be big now it’s quite common to deal with tile that is 48 inches long (120cm).
+Where a 12×12 (30cm x 30cm) used to be big now it’s quite common to deal with wood-look tile that is 48 inches long (120cm) and installed in a random offset pattern.

 As a result, bigger tiles require flatter floors.
 Additionally, being able to use these over wood subfloors is going to increase their usage.
 More on this later in the post.